mkdoc/mkpi/README.md

 Processing instructions in included files are also executed, paths are resolved relative to the owner document when a file is available.

-You can specify a path to include from using the tag `type`:
+You can specify a path to include from using the tag type:

 ```xml
 <? @include {path/to/folder} intro.md install.md license.md ?>